How to Sand Drywall With Minimal Dust

-Techniques and tools for sanding drywall so it's perfectly smooth, plus tips for dust control.
+Techniques and tools for sanding drywall like a pro so it's perfectly smooth, plus tips for dust control.

 A full day

 IntroductionAfter you've hung and taped drywall, follow these steps to sand it perfectly smooth.
-We'll show you techniques the pros use to get sanding done quickly with excellent results.
+We'll show you techniques the pros use when sanding drywall to achieve excellent results.

 - Drywall sander